 - intellectual property and copyright as it pertains to musical composition, performance, and ownership.

-1) Area Studies or Topics courses: at least two courses;
+- Area Studies or Topics courses: at least two courses

-Since ethnomusicological research and related musical performance may require understanding of and competence in a foreign language, students are encouraged, but not required, to achieve relevant language proficiency.
-Other areas that students are encouraged to explore include experiential learning, a study abroad or domestic exchange experience, in depth study of a single musical tradition, or comparative studies of several musical traditions.
+Since ethnomusicological research and related musical performance may require understanding of and competence in a foreign language, students are encouraged, but not required, to acquire proficiency in a language relevant to their focus.
+Students are also encouraged to include experiential learning, a study abroad or domestic exchange experience, in-depth study of a single musical tradition, or comparative studies of several musical traditions.

-For specific course offerings within these categories and more information about the Five College Certificate in Ethnomusicology, please refer to the program website: http://www.fivecolleges.edu/ethnomusicology/courses.
-The Amherst College faculty advisor for 2017-18 is Professor Jeffers Engelhardt of the Music Department.
+For specific course offerings and more information about the Five College Certificate in Ethnomusicology, please refer to the program website: https://www.fivecolleges.edu/academics/ethnomusicology#courses.
+The Amherst College faculty advisor is Professor Jeffers Engelhardt of the Music Department.